SharminSharu/laravel-serverside-authentication/README.md

 This ultimately works using Yajra DataTables in Laravel 10 file (server-datatable.zip).
 And also develop a custom authentication system in Laravel file (auth-laravel.zip).

 ## Deployment
+There are two Laravel zip files.
+These two files are added to htdocs\nagadhat-laravel.
+Then compress from the zip files Then it works.
 To deploy this project run
 ```bash
 php artisan serve